What are the 3 Credit Bureaus for Business All About?

 If your search shows that Equifax has a record of your business, pull your Equifax reports and scores.
 See if you have trades reporting.
 Equifax can have an established report and score for you even if you have no trade lines reporting.

 This is especially true if you have some type of public record out there, like a bankruptcy, lien, or lawsuit.
 In this case, access your Equifax company report and score even with 0 trades reporting.
+Check for errors—even if they have correct personal credit info on you, they might not have it on your company.

 The company gets data from a data sharing agreement with the Small Business Exchange.
-They also use net 30 type industry trade credit information.
+They also use net 30 type industry trade credit data.
 They also get data from various suppliers of products and services to businesses on an invoice basis.
 Equifax combines financial data with industry trade credit data.

 Equifax Business Credit Reports include: